bhargavgolla/WindowsPhone-PhoneGap/Picasa-on-Tiles/README.md

 Picasa-on-Tiles
 ===============
+This project has been discontinued.
+All further development will happen [here](https://github.com/bhargavgolla/WindowsPhoneApps/tree/master/PicasaOnTiles)
 Just like Flickr-On-Tiles, this will stream Picas aphotos on Tiles.

 Disclaimer: The list of capabilities that are shown aren't entirely used in this app.
 This is because of an issue in Phonegap (https://issues.apache.org/jira/browse/CB-109).
 This will be rectified in next update.
 Thanks for your support.
 As of now only, Networking, Web Browser Component, Live tiles are the only capabilities used in the app.